 This course is assessed by exams Core Units:

 - The legal system and criminal law: Introduces learners to the legal system and familiarises them to the concept of liability through an introduction to criminal law.

 - Law making and the law of tort: Introduces learners to the law making and familiarises them to the concept of liability through an introduction to the law of tort.

-- The nature of law and human rights law: Enables learners to extend their study of law.
-They will explore and consider in more detail the nature of law and develop their legal knowledge through the study of human rights law.
+- The nature of law and Contract law: Enables learners to extend their study of law.
+They will explore and consider in more detail the nature of law and develop their legal knowledge through the study of contract law

 How is the course assessed: